daniocionini/Prediction-Model-Breast-Cancer-Recurrence/README.md

 - *Breast Quadrant*: the quadrant of the breast where the tumor is present
 - *Irradiation*: wether radiation therapy has been used as treatment to destroy cancer cells
 ### The Model
 This model is a **Classification** model.
 We want to predict whether a patient could get a recurrence of the cancer (*no-recurrence-events, recurrence-events*).
-The model can then be further implemented to predict using %.

 <br>
 <br>